-CDD and KYC are the processes of performing background checks to business partners or customers to ensure they are not involved in criminal activities such as fraud and money laundering, which are a constant threat to financial organizations.
+Customer due diligence or CDD and know your costumer or KYC, are the processes of performing background checks on business partners or customers to ensure they are not involved in criminal activities such as fraud and money laundering, which are a constant threat to financial organizations.
 But one might ask, ‘What are the similarities and differences between CDD and KYC?’.
-This article elaborates on the similarities and the differences between CDD and KYC.
+This article elaborates on the similarities and differences between CDD and KYC.

 Similarities and Differences between CDD and KYC